-Within a wellhead protection area with a vulnerability score of 10 this includes, for example, but is not limited to the following (for full circumstance details refer to the MOECC Tables of Circumstances Tables of Drinking Water Threats):
+Within a wellhead protection area with a vulnerability score of 10 this includes, for example, but is not limited to the following (for full circumstance details refer to the MOECC Tables of Drinking Water Threats):

-- a) a stormwater management facility handling run-off from more than 10 ha. or - b) sanitary sewers and related pipes that collect, store, transmit, treat or dispose of sewage but does not include any part of a facility that is a sewage storage tank or works used to carry out a designed bypass or a) a sewage treatment tank or sewage holding tank that is part of a wastewater collection facility or wastewater treatment facility and where a spill may result in the release of vinyl chloride or a DNAPL that could degrade to a vinyl chloride.

-- c) sewage treatment plant effluent discharges (includes lagoons) that discharges to land or surface water through a means other than a designed bypass or - d) a sewage treatment tank or sewage holding tank that is part of a wastewater collection facility or a wastewater treatment facility.
+- a) a stormwater management facility handling run-off from more than 10 ha. or - b) sanitary sewers and related pipes that collect, store, transmit, treat or dispose of sewage but does not include any part of a facility that is a sewage storage tank or works used to carry out a designed bypass or - c) sewage treatment plant effluent discharges (includes lagoons) that discharges to land or surface water through a means other than a designed bypass or d) a sewage treatment tank or sewage holding tank that is part of a wastewater collection facility or a wastewater treatment facility.

-Within a wellhead protection area with a vulnerability score of 8, this includes, for example, but is not limited to the following (for full circumstance details refer to the MOECC Tables of Circumstances Tables of Drinking Water Threats):
+Within a wellhead protection area with a vulnerability score of 8, this includes, for example, but is not limited to the following (for full circumstance details refer to the MOECC Tables of Drinking Water Threats):